 There was an established workflow in the pharmacy where labelling, dispensing and checking were all carried out at dedicated areas of the work benches.
-Trays for domiciliary patients and care homes were prepared in a dispensary upstairs in the building.
+Trays for domiciliary patients were assembled on a dedicated bench to reduce distractions.
 Dispensing labels were seen to have been signed by two different people indicating who had dispensed and who had checked a prescription.

-All the SOPs had the roles and responsibilities of each member of staff set out and on questioning, the dispensary team were all clear on their responsibilities and explained that they would refer to the pharmacist if they were unsure of something.
+All the SOPs had the roles and responsibilities of each member of staff set out, and on questioning the dispensary team were all clear on their roles and responsibilities.
+They explained that they would refer to the pharmacist if they were unsure of something.
 The SOPs had all been read and signed by the team members.
-The pharmacist explained that due to the longer opening hours, he only worked across three or four days a week but felt confident all the team knew their roles and tasks to be completed and he could confidently leave them without having to inform them of what to do when he wasn't there.